3LawsRobotics/3laws/docs/sources/getting_started.rst

 3. Configure the Supervisor
 ***************************

-Now that the Control Panel backend is up and running, you can access the control panel from any machine on the same network as the robot by opening a web browser and navigating to the following URL: ``http://<IP_ADDRESS_OF_THE_ROBOT>:8080/``.
+Now that the Control Panel backend is running, access the control panel from any machine on the same network as the robot by opening a web browser and navigating to the following URL: ``http://<IP_ADDRESS_OF_THE_ROBOT>:8080/``.

 The initial view of the Control Panel is the "Configuration" page, which consists of sections (tabs) listed as **Credentials**, **Robot Model**, **Supervisor**, **Localization**, and **Perception**.

 .. warning::

-  The entire configuration needs to be completed before starting the Supervisor software.
+  The entire configuration process needs to be completed before starting the Supervisor software.
 If a part of the configuration is missing, the associated tab will be orange in color.
 Once the configuration is complete all tabs should be white.

 .. note::